 \section{Introduction}

 Communication in sign language is an essential part of many people's lives.
 As 70 million deaf people world-wide primarily use a sign language \cite{wfd}, the meaningful inclusion of signing deaf people requires widespread access to sign languages both in individual communities and society-wide (\autoref{sec:bg:sl}).
-Towards this, over 100,000 students per year enroll in American Sign Language (ASL) classes \cite{enrollments}, and the number of UN countries mandating provision of services in sign language has grown from 4 in 1995 to 71 in 2021. \cite{legal}.
+Towards this, over 100,000 students per year enroll in American Sign Language (ASL) classes \cite{enrollments}, and the number of UN countries mandating provision of services in sign language has grown from 4 in 1995 to 71 in 2021 \cite{legal}.

-Despite equal access for signing deaf people becoming an increasingly championed value, most existing information resources (like search engines, news sites, or social media) are written or spoken, and do not offer equitable access.
-Requiring signing deaf people to navigate information sources in a written language like English necessarily means forcing them to operate in a different, and potentially non-native language.
-Many tools built around online information sources assume written (or, in some cases, spoken) language input and output, and adapting such tools to sign languages requires a fundamental shift to a visual modality.
-This has given rise to significant technical challenges, which have motivated the development of computational methods, from sign language recognition to generation and translation~\citep{joksimoski}.
+Despite increasing support for equal access to sign language, most existing information resources (like search engines, news sites, or social media) are written, and do not offer equitable access.
+Requiring signing deaf people to navigate information in a written language like English necessarily means forcing them to operate in a different, and potentially non-native language.
+Adapting resources for sign language input and output introduces significant technical challenges, which have motivated the development of computational methods for sign language recognition, generation, and translation~\citep{joksimoski}.